Synergy. Customer journey. Deep dive. Vertical. Dynamic.

 With this comes the danger of build-up.
 Transformations rely on agility and if there’s irrelevant content cluttering up an LXP/LMS learners won’t be able to find the stuff to suit their current needs.
 Or they won’t have the time to search.

 So, putting together a robust skills framework and updating it according to new data should be part of the transformation process.

 As pointed out at the start of this article, transformation is not a one-time-thing.
 Innovation is accelerating and keeping up with it is becoming a daily task for most organisations.

-Gartner coined the “Continuous Next” back in 2018, but the term fits the key challenge that businesses are working out how to handle in 2021.
+Gartner coined the “Continuous Next” back in 2018, but the term fits the key challenge that businesses are working out how to handle at the moment.

 Gartner’s research vice-president advocates “culture hacking” - pinpointing the vulnerable spots in a company’s culture that can be leverage points for wholesale change.
 For example, this can be upending the circumstances for meetings, or the way people communicate online.